 Week 4: moment of discovery

 You might have lots of different feelings and thoughts in the first hours, days and weeks finding out that you have a baby on the way.
 Planned or surprise, a pregnancy is a major life changing event which means experiencing mixed feelings can be completely normal.
-These don’t make you a bad person or mean that you are not ready to be a father, everyone goes through this at some point, find out more – Am I ready to be a dad?
+It isn’t unusual to think your partner hates you.
+Negative thoughts don’t make you a bad person or mean that you are not ready to be a father, everyone goes through this at some point, find out more – Am I ready to be a dad?

 You or your partner may worry about the possibility of miscarriage.
 A miscarriage is when a pregnancy naturally ends before its 24th week.
 It is thought that around one in five confirmed pregnancies ends this way and the highest risk of it happening is within the first 12 weeks.
 If you experience a miscarriage it can be important to make sure that you both get support.
 Miscarriage and fathers.